llorracc/HAFiscal-econsocart-bug-mwes/EMAIL-TEMPLATE.md

 ---

-Thank you for your attention to these matters.
+Thank you for your attention to this matter.

 Best regards,
 Christopher Carroll

 ---

-**Date**: November 4, 2025
+**Date**: November 8, 2025
 **Repository**: https://github.com/llorracc/HAFiscal-econsocart-bug-mwes